 Another new business opportunity at Great Lakes ports is the development of cruise ship service and cruise tourism.
-During the summer of 2022, eight cruise ships will operate on the Great Lakes serving almost 10,000 passengers and visiting more than 13 ports.
-By 2023, we anticipate eleven cruise ships serving the Great Lakes market.
+During the summer of 2022, eight cruise ships operated on the Great Lakes serving almost 10,000 passengers and visiting more than 13 ports.
+In 2023, eleven cruise ships will serve the Great Lakes market.

 The processing of cruise passengers by CBP is labor intensive and requires specific facilities and equipment.
 Prior to 2017, the agency had been utilizing mobile clearance technology to process passengers onboard vessels, thus eliminating the need for costly passenger terminals.
 In 2017, CBP decided to step away from this technology and threatened to end passenger clearance at Great Lakes ports.
 Although this problem was cooperatively resolved, it resulted in a return to costly passenger facility requirements.